isheeta6925-stack/assignment-01-2511354/part1-rdbms/normalization.md

-## Anomaly Analysis
+Anomaly Analysis

-### Insert Anomaly
+Insert Anomaly

-Right now, the data is tied strictly to orders.
-This means if I want to add a new item like a 'Gaming Mouse' (Product P009) to our catalog, I can't do it unless a customer actually buys it first.
-There is no way to store product details on their own because every row needs an `order_id`.
+The current structure ties everything to orders, which creates a problem for the product catalogue.
+There's no way to add a new item - say, a Gaming Mouse (P009) - unless a customer buys it first.
+Every row requires an order_id, so product details can't exist on their own.

-### Update Anomaly
+Update Anomaly

-The data for sales reps is really inconsistent.
-For example, look at **Deepak Joshi (SR01)**.
-In one row his address says "Nariman Point," but in another, it’s shortened to "Nariman Pt."
-If he moves to a new office, I’d have to manually find and fix every single row where he appears, which is a huge waste of time and prone to mistakes.
+Sales rep data is inconsistent across rows.
+Take Deepak Joshi (SR01): his address appears as both "Nariman Point" and "Nariman Pt." in different rows.
+If his office changes, every row he appears in needs to be updated manually, which is time-consuming and easy to get wrong.

-### Delete Anomaly
+Delete Anomaly

-The customer info is stuck inside the order rows.
-If I decide to delete **Order ORD1027**, I'm not just deleting a sale—I'm accidentally deleting **Priya Sharma (C002)** from our system entirely.
-Since her email and city are only listed in that specific row, once the order is gone, her contact info is gone too.
+Customer information is embedded in order rows rather than stored separately.
+Deleting Order ORD1027 doesn't just remove a sale - it wipes out Priya Sharma (C002) entirely, since her email and city are only recorded against that order.

-## Normalization Justification
+Normalization Justification

-The argument that a single flat table is "simpler" holds up only until the data starts to grow — at which point it becomes a liability rather than a convenience.
-The orders_flat.csv dataset itself illustrates this clearly.
+A flat table feels simple until the data starts to grow - at which point the structure actively works against you.
+The orders_flat.csv dataset demonstrates this directly.

-Consider sales representative Deepak Joshi (SR01).
-His office address appears in 83 rows of the flat file, yet it is still inconsistent: 15 of those rows store "Nariman Pt" while the remaining 68 store "Nariman Point."
-This is not a hypothetical risk — it is an observed data quality failure in the provided dataset.
-In a normalized schema, Deepak's address is stored exactly once in the `sales_reps` table.
-Correcting it requires a single UPDATE statement.
-In the flat design, a developer must find and fix all 83 rows simultaneously, with no guarantee they caught every occurrence.
+Deepak Joshi (SR01) appears in 83 rows, yet his address is inconsistently recorded: 15 rows list "Nariman Pt," while the other 68 list "Nariman Point."
+This isn't a theoretical risk - it's an observed data quality failure in the provided dataset.
+In a normalised schema, his address appears only once in the sales_reps table.
+Fixing it takes a single UPDATE.
+In the flat design, all 83 rows need to be found and corrected with no guarantee that every occurrence is caught.

-The flat design also makes certain legitimate business operations structurally impossible.
-Product P008 (Webcam, ₹2,100) exists in only one row — ORD1185.
-If that order is cancelled and the row is deleted, the product disappears from the system entirely.
-There is no separate product catalog, so the business loses all record that the Webcam was ever sold or even stocked.
-Similarly, a new sales representative cannot be added to the system until they have at least one completed order — meaning the company cannot onboard staff in advance of their first sale.
+The flat structure also makes certain routine operations impossible by design.
+Product P008 (Webcam, ₹2,100) appears in just one row—ORD1185.
+If that order is cancelled and deleted, the product vanishes from the system entirely.
+There's no separate catalogue, so the business loses all record that the webcam was ever stocked or sold.
+The same logic applies to staff: a new sales rep can't be added to the system until they have a completed order, meaning the company can't onboard anyone before their first sale.
+These aren't edge cases; they're direct constraints the flat structure imposes on normal business operations.
-Both of these are direct operational constraints imposed by the flat structure, not edge cases.

-Normalization to 3NF resolves all three of these problems by ensuring that customers, products, and sales representatives exist as independent entities.
-Each can be created, updated, or queried without touching the orders table at all.
-This is not over-engineering — it is the minimum structure required for a business database to behave predictably as data volume and operational complexity increase.
+Normalisation to 3NF resolves all three issues by making customers, products, and sales reps independent entities.
+Each can be created, updated, or queried without touching the orders table.
+That's not over-engineering - it's the minimum structure needed for a business database to behave reliably as data and complexity grow.